 Profits or losses (net of taxes) from groups of assets and liabilities held for sale or classified as such during the year are recognised in a specific income statement caption.

-At the date of these Consolidated Financial Statements, this item was measured with reference to the controlling interest held in Vesta Real Estate S.r.l., the sale of which is expected to be completed by the end of 2021.
+Last year, this financial statement item was valued with reference to the controlling interest held in the company Vesta Real Estate S.r.l., the sale of which was finalised on 18 November 2021.